-- No Major Incidents to Report related to COVID-19 - Increase in Motor Vehicle Accidents - Sunday's EMS Call Volume was average, and Fire Call Volume was average 51 EMS Related Incidents ----- 19 Fire Related Incidents - Monday's EMS Call Volume was average, and Fire Call Volume was average 44 EMS Related Incidents ----- 11 Fire Related Incidents
+- No Major Incidents to Report related to COVID-19 - Yesterday's EMS Call Volume was below average, and Fire Call Volume was below average 44 EMS Related Incidents ----- 16 Fire Related Incidents

 Other Information:

 - Continue to push out information about Social Distancing in the Stations. - Continue to push out Peer Support Information.